thaibirding.com by Nick Upton

 Bangkok Hotels

-Along the road back to Samut Sakorn are some very nice seafood restaurants where lots of delicious dishes are available at a very reasonable cost..
+Along the road back to Samut Sakorn are a wide variety of restaurants where lots of delicious dishes are available at a very reasonable cost.

 This location is not a National Park and you will not be charged to go birding here.